-It’s Passover.
+It’s almost Passover.
 And we’re (still) dealing with a plague.

 Believe me, when I say, we are dealing with it with the utmost amount of ironic humor we can muster.
 Which is a lot.
 I have seriously been considering getting some lamb’s blood to paint over my doorposts just in case.